5 Ways to Simplify and Enjoy Your Summer Garden. Tips from a DIY gardener to make your gardening chores easier and quicker.

 Simply put, gardening can be work…or it can be fun and relaxing.
 At one point in my life, quite a while ago, gardening was a chore I disliked and it exhausted me.
 However, I knew it was not something I could just stop doing.
 We owned a house and we had to take care of the yard.
-(I’m using the “we” very loosely…my husband is not the least bit interested in yard work so I’ve been pretty much on my own since the beginning.)
-I decided several years ago to embrace the responsibility but I also decided that changes had to be made.
+I decided several years ago to embrace the responsibility, but I also decided that changes had to be made.
 In other words, I had to simplify the process.
-Here are 5 ways to simplify and enjoy your summer garden…from this DIY gardener who pretty much figures everything out on her own.
+Here are 5 ways to simplify and enjoy your summer garden…from this DIY gardener who pretty much figures everything out on her own!

 Deciding to plant perennials was a light-bulb moment for me.
 Every May, I would trudge to the garden center and purchase flats of annuals.
 I planted them and then had to maintain them for the rest of the summer.
-About 20 years ago I decided enough was enough.
+About twenty years ago I decided enough was enough.
 I did not buy even one single flat of annuals.
 Instead, I bought perennials.
 I had a patch of yard along my neighbor’s fence that I made into a perennial garden.
 It’s been a labor of love and not everything has survived.
-Here’s what it looks like today…at least one end of it.
 There’s clematis, peonies, dianthus, sedum and one gigantic phlox.
-I’ll be back soon with a full tour.
+I added lavender, some hydrangeas, and allium.
+I hope to show more of this garden when it’s in full bloom.

 Related: How to Plant a Fence Row Garden